Abbotts Lagoon Coastal Dune Restoration Project

 However, while successful, mechanical removal of European beachgrass and iceplant was also highly expensive ($25,000 to $30,000/acre) due to the depth of excavation required (from 6 to 9 feet) to bury rhizome and biomass-contaminated material with a sufficient "cap" of clean sand (3 feet), so that buried materials could not resprout readily.
 In fact, cost was the reason that only approximately 80 of the 120 acres were restored during Phase I.

 To develop the best methods for cost-effectively treating European beachgrass in the park, the Seashore decided to do an experimental study using one of the other alternatives evaluated in the EA.
 After receiving the necessary permits, the park treated some of the remaining unrestored areas using backpacks with spot application of herbicide.
-This project--Phase II--was implemented in fall 2011, and monitoring indicates that more than 99% of the beachgrass was eradicated after only one treatment, while adjacent native plants such as coyote brush (Baccharis pilularis) and mock heather (Ericameria ericoides) were either not affected or quickly rebounded.
+This project--Phase II--was implemented in fall 2011, and monitoring indicated that more than 95% of the beachgrass was eradicated after only one treatment, while many of the adjacent native plants--such as coyote brush (Baccharis pilularis) and mock heather (Ericameria ericoides)--were either not affected or quickly rebounded.
 A number of plants have been observed growing in treated areas, including yarrow (Achillea milleflora), bracken fern (Pteridium aquilinum), seaside daisy (Erigeron glaucus), and bush lupine (Lupinus arboreus).
 Remaining plants were re-treated in 2012 prior to and after the plover nesting season by either hand removal or spot herbicide application.

 In 2012, some additional unrestored areas were treated, using information provided by the 2011 study (Phase III).
+Treatment involved use of backpacks with spot application of 2% glyphosate and 1.5% imazapyr.
 In addition, some of the Phase II areas were mowed once any follow-up treatment had been finished to determine whether biomass removal improves and/or speeds up colonization by native dune plant species: European beachgrass decomposes very slowly.
 Other methods used by state parks for reducing beachgrass biomass--and improving herbicide efficacy--include controlled burning of plots prior to herbicide treatment, but that was not included as part of this experimental project due to the fact that more recent restoration efforts showed that treatment could be just as effective without burning.
-Additional monitoring and re-treatment, if necessary, will be conducted in 2013.
+Retreatment of the relatively small amount of regrowth in Phase III and Phase II areas was conducted in 2013 and 2014.

-Since restoration, the park has been conducted some small-scale revegetation experiments to try and determine whether the restoration process can be "jump-started."
+After the mechanical restoration, the park conducted some small-scale revegetation experiments to try and determine whether the restoration process could be "jump-started."
 Revegetation included both plots where seeds were sown, as well as transplanting of American dunegrass (Leymus mollis) into foredune areas.
-Many of the seed plots were lost during high spring winds (more discussion below), but the transplants have persisted.
-Park staff will be implementing a new revegetation study in 2012-2013 using a different approach to sowing seeds, as well as continuing with transplantation of American dunegrass.
+Many of the seed plots were lost during dry winter conditions and high spring winds (more discussion below), but the transplants have persisted.

-The park is also conducting pre- and post-restoration monitoring to evaluate restoration effectiveness in restoring native dune vegetation communities, natural dune processes and topography, and habitat quality for endangered species such as Tidestrom's lupine, beach layia, Western snowy plover, and Myrtle's silverspot butterfly.
+The park has also conducted pre- and post-restoration monitoring to evaluate restoration effectiveness in restoring native dune vegetation communities, natural dune processes and topography, and habitat quality for endangered species such as Tidestrom's lupine, beach layia, Western snowy plover, and Myrtle's silverspot butterfly.
 In addition, the park hopes to see increases in the numbers of these species, both within the Project Area and within the park.

 So, what have we observed in terms of how successful restoration has been so far?

 Campbell, C. 2012.
-Draft - Monitoring Western snowy plovers at Point Reyes National Seashore, Marin County, California.
+Monitoring Western snowy plovers at Point Reyes National Seashore, Marin County, California.
 2012 Annual Report.
 Natural Resource Technical Report NPS/SFAN/NRTR.
 October 2012.